thisandagain/troll/README.md

 [![Build Status](https://secure.travis-ci.org/thisandagain/troll.png)](http://travis-ci.org/thisandagain/troll)

 Troll is a tool for performing sentiment analysis (ie: "is this naughty or nice") on arbitrary blocks of text and associating it with a unique user.
-Using this data, combined with a rather naivé neural network and some training, users can be classified as "trolls".
+Using this data, combined with a rather naivé neural network and some training data, users can be indentified as "trolls".

 ### Installation
 Troll uses [Redis](http://redis.io/) for data storage.
 Once Redis is up and running, you can install Troll using NPM: